-Savannah (31) from the US captured her dream job in FREYR: “An opportunity I had to take”
+Savannah (31) from the US captured dream job in FREYR “An opportunity I had to take”

 FREYR Battery will produce the first Norwegian green batteries already next year.
-“This was an easy decision”, says American Savannah Kilde who just made a jump from shipping to battery cells.
+“This was an easy decision”, says American Savanah Kilde who just made a change from shipping to battery cells.

 What started out as a battery dream in 2018, is now about to become reality.
 Following an IPO at the New York Stock Exchange (NYSE), FREYR is now ready to build the first of five factories in Mo i Rana.
 Over a short timeframe, the company will multiply their staff eventually needing about 1,500 employees, mostly in Mo i Rana and at the main office in Oslo.

-“When I got the opportunity with FREYR, I simply could not say no. This is an opportunity to be part of developing an industry from the beginning.
-Norway has the potential to be a global leader to transform the world dramatically in just a few years.”, says Kilde.
+“When I got the opportunity with FREYR, I simply could not say no. This is an opportunity to be part of developing an industry from the beginning, and onethat Norway has the potential to be a global leader to transform the world dramatically in just a few years” says Kilde.